 1. Impact - Effectiveness of the initiative in serving, supporting, attracting and/or learning from young audiences, especially as evidenced by measurable impact.

-2. Inspiration - Transferability and adaptability of the idea to other countries.
+2. Inspiration - Adaptability of the idea to other countries.

 3. Innovation - This does not preclude an initiatives that has been going on for some time that still produces excellent results thanks to adaptation to the times.

 • It's often better to describe one highly impactful initiative in an entry rather than describe everything you do.